netzego/fork/README.md

-A skeleton repository for python projects.
+A clone of pyskel -- A skeleton repository for python projects.